stasso96/Friedman-Programming-Assignment/README.md

-Created as part of the Friedman LLP Interview process for the role of Software Developer
+Created as part of the Friedman LLP interview process for the role of Software Developer